orthecreedence/cl-async/tcp-ssl.md

 <a id="wrap-in-ssl"></a>
 ### wrap-in-ssl
+_Note: `wrap-in-ssl` has only been testing with outgoing sockets, not servers.
+There is more work to do before server SSL sockets are supported._

 Wraps a socket or stream in SSL.
-The callbacks and timeouts on the original socket/stream are reattached to the new SSL socket/stream, meaning you can convert a non-SSL oscket to SSL fairly simply.
+The callbacks and timeouts on the original socket/stream are reattached to the new SSL socket/stream, meaning you can convert a non-SSL socket to SSL fairly simply.
 It's important to note that this function does *not* replace the socket/stream passed to it, it returns a *new* socket if a socket was passed in, and a *new* stream if a stream was passed in.